Can You Bring Printer Ink Cartridges on Planes?

 Is it better to pack printer ink cartridges in hand or checked luggage?

 Generally, it’s better to pack printer ink cartridges in hand luggage when traveling in the United States.
 Although there is a limit in hand luggage for ink cartridges and they are subject to the liquids rule, overall, they are safer in carry-on than in checked baggage.
 Ink cartridges in checked baggage don’t have any limits, but due to the weight, pressure, and rough handling, they are likely to explode and stain your clothes.
-If you have a large quantity and you can’t take them on carry-on, then use a u0022hard to protect them against impact and weight pressure in cargo baggage.
+If you have a large quantity and you can’t take them on carry-on, then use a [amazon link=u0022B00BP8VIUWu0022 title=u0022hard caseu0022] to protect them against impact and weight pressure in cargo baggage.

 Can I bring printer ink cartridges through airport security?